For those of us who love observability and monitoring, there aren’t many places to hang out, chat, and learn.

-As we all want this to be a safe and welcoming space, you agree to adhere to the community code of conduct is required (which you can read below).
+As we all want this to be a safe and welcoming space, you agree to adhere to the community code of conduct (which you can read below).

 Community Code of Conduct

-All participants in the Observability & Monitoring Slack are asked to comply with the following code of conduct.
+All participants in the Observability & Monitoring Slack are asked to comply with this code of conduct.
 Administrators (see below for definition of administrators) will enforce this code throughout all channels and venues.

 The Short Version